 Even though Exp grows exponentially fast with x (by definition!), squash keeps a lid on it.
 Ask Mathematica for the definition of squashedExp[] It can be important to check your definitions like this.
 One reason is that, as we will see later, Mathematica definitions can be built up with multiple constraints.
 And sometimes you might add to a function unwittingly and it appears to misbehave.
-You can check your definition by asking Mathematica for it. := vs = Note that when defining a function, we used a colon followed by equals (:=) instead of just an equals sign (=).
+You can check your definition by asking Mathematica for it.
+Redefine squash to include a steepness term λ , and use Manipulate to control λ

+:= vs = Note that when defining a function, we used a colon followed by equals (:=) instead of just an equals sign (=).
 When you use an equals sign, the value is calculated and assigned immediately.
 When there is a colon in front of the equals, the value is calculated only when called on later.
 So we use := for function definition because we need to define the function for later use and evaluation.
+A double equals (==) has yet another meaning and is used to represent a symbolic equation which evaluates to True if left and right hand sides are identical.

 Let's define r1 using :=, and r2 using =

+'''

+r1 := RandomReal[];

+r2 = RandomReal[];

+'''

 Now evaluate r1 and r2 three times each.
 What is the difference between the two definitions?

+r1 r2

+0.296875

+0.410535

-Plot squash[x]+r2 for -5<x<5
+Plot squash[x]+r2 for -5 < x < 5

-Now plot squash[x]+r1 for -5<x<5

-The Neuron - overview of structure
+Now plot squash[x]+r1 for -5<x<5 The Neuron - overview of structure

 From Anderson (1995) Basic Structure Information flow: dendrites -> (soma -> axon hillock) -> axon -> terminal buds Dendrites The information receiving end of a neuron is a tree-like structure consisting of "dendrites" with special processes or connection sites called synapses.
 Much computational power is thought to reside in the strength of connections, and in the dendritic tree itself.
 In this course, we will primarily examine the computational properties of groups of simple neurons, rather than aggregates of dendrites in a single neuron.
 Dendrites play the role of wires that convey information through changes in voltage.
 But they behave rather differently than copper wires.
 These neural processes are tubes of ionized cytoplasm sitting in a bath of ionized fluid whose ionic composition is not that much different from "seawater".
-The inside of these tubes during resting state sits at about minus 70 millivolts relative to the outside of the cell.
+The inside of these tubes during resting state sits at about minus 60-70 millivolts relative to the outside of the cell.
 The tubes are on the order of microns in diameter, (but other processes, such as the axons discussed below, can reach half a millimeter or so).
 And for further comparison, the membranes making up the tubes are on the order of 50 Angstroms (50 x 10-10 meters) thick.
 Signal transmission is limited by high resistance of the axoplasm, and high capacitance of the neural membrane.
-Information transmission consequences of these properties are: • the voltage potential changes have a short range of influence, with the amplitude decreasing rapidly as one moves away from the synaptic source. • the signals travel relatively slowly.
+Information transmission consequences of these properties are:

+- the voltage potential changes have a short range of influence, with the amplitude decreasing rapidly as one moves away from the synaptic source. - the signals travel relatively slowly.